PaloAltoNetworks/panos.pan.dev/docs/panos_tutorials_rule_hit_count.md

   - PAN-OS API
   - PAN-OS
 ---
-This tutorial covers how to dump the security rulebase hitcount into a CSV file for out-of-band processing.
-Typical use case is to identify rules with zero or very few hit count that could be elegible during a policy cleanup process.
+This tutorial covers how to dump a security rulebase hit count into a CSV file for offline processing.
+A typical use case leveraging rule hit counts is to identify rules with zero or very few hits that, otherwise, might be eligible for cleanup or deletion.

 ## Requirements